shahroq/theme_pixel_docs/pages/instructions.md

 On the Sitemap drag the alternative page onto the default homepage, then select Copy Page: Replace `Home` with the copy of `Home 1`.

-### 30. Assigning theme defined margin classes to a block
+### 30. Assigning theme-defined margin classes to a block
 1. In the edit mode, click on the block and select `Design & Custom Template`.
 2. Click on `cog` icon and add one of these classes into `Custom Class` field:
     - Standard Margin: `leftmargin`, `rightmargin`, `topmargin`, `bottommargin`, `allmargin`